Tall Clover Farm

 Preparation:

-1. Chop dried apricots, place in bowl, add Gewurztraminer (you want a fruity wine), soak overnight
+- Chop dried apricots, place in bowl, add Gewurztraminer (you want a fruity white wine, Riesling works, too), soak overnight

-1. In nonreactive pan, add fresh apricots, sugar, orange zest/juice, lime juice and vanilla
+- In nonreactive pan, add fresh apricots, sugar, orange zest/juice, and lime juice

-4. Stirring, simmer until thickens, and remove vanilla bean
+- Stirring, simmer until thickens, and remove vanilla beans

 I tend to simmer only for a short time and shut off the heat, letting the jam cool.
 When convenient, I reheat for a short time again to thicken the jam through evaporation.
 This jam sets up nicely and without much fussing.
 (Photos are from my latest batch–one of many.)